Trade SODA on Kraken.

 The point at which an intended outcome has been fully reached and is usable, independent of intermediate confirmations or partial steps.

-The Partner Dashboard is the interface where builders who integrate SODAX connect their fee wallet and manage earnings generated by their SODAX-powered application.
+The Partner Dashboard is the interface where builders who integrate SODAX connect their fee wallet and manage the fees generated by their SODAX-powered application.

 The Rate Limiter is the contract-level mechanism that controls asset throughput across the bridge layer, managing risk by capping transfer volumes within defined time windows.